 In this series of stories, the son of a longtime front office executive, Matt Babcock, shares his family's journey to the NBA.
 He also provides an inside look at the rise and fall of the Milwaukee Bucks during the late 1990s and early 2000s, from his perspective.

-Surprising to some I epitomized the role of a college ‘coach’s son’ way before I was ever an ‘NBA kid’; my dad was a college coach until I was 12 years old.
-Throughout my childhood, my dad coached for the University of San Diego, San Diego State, Phoenix College, Northern Arizona, and Arizona Western and I was along for the ride.
-My home away from home was my dad’s office, I lived on the team bus and, chances were, you could find me on the court, or somewhere nearby, during practices and games.
-I served as a water boy, stat keeper and self-proclaimed assistant coach.
+Perhaps a surprise to some, I epitomized the role of a college “coach’s son” way before I was ever an “NBA kid”; my dad was a college coach until I was 12 years old.
+Throughout my childhood, my dad coached for the University of San Diego, San Diego State, Phoenix College, Northern Arizona, and Arizona Western, and I was along for the ride.
+My home away from home was my dad’s office.
+I lived on the team bus and, chances were, you could find me on the court, or somewhere nearby, during practices and games.
+I served as a water boy, stat keeper, and self-proclaimed assistant coach.
 I was a regular sidekick to my dad on recruiting trips and in his day-to-day business.
 To say I had an exciting childhood would be a huge understatement.
 I lived for basketball and I wanted to learn as much about the game as I could — I still do!

 In the fall of 1997, my life changed forever.
 I had just started the 8th grade.
 I came home from school one day and my parents sat me down with my little sister, Suzanne, to let us know that my dad had been offered a job in the front office of the Milwaukee Bucks.
 This position would require our family to move to Milwaukee, Wisconsin and they wanted to know our thoughts.
 My first thoughts were: Ray Allen?
 Glenn Robinson?
 Oh man, this is awesome! — but where in the heck is Milwaukee?

 Despite the rise of Ray Allen and Glenn Robinson, the Bucks only improved their on-court production minimally, winning an underwhelming 36 games that year.
-That offseason Senator Kohl decided to part ways with Chris Ford and his coaching staff.
+That offseason, Senator Kohl decided to part ways with Chris Ford and his coaching staff.
 His replacement?
 None other than former Seattle SuperSonics head coach, George Karl.
-In hindsight, that first season with the Bucks was certainly the ‘calm before the storm’.
-Stay tuned for 'Growing up a Buck: George Karl Arrives in Milwaukee'.
+In hindsight, that first season with the Bucks was certainly “the calm before the storm.”